Plaintiff Gerald Bostock ‘Elated’ After Supreme Court LGBTQ Victory. Now His Case Returns to Georgia.

 “I will continue to stand proudly for what the three of us did on this journey to end workplace discrimination for our community.
 We will move forward in memory of Don Zarda and Aimee Stephens, and push for the Equality Act all over this country, ensuring companies treat their employees equally and fairly.
 A lot of work still needs to be done, and I will continue to do it in memory of Don and Amy.”

 “We have shown nobody should have to go to work fearful because of who we are, who we love, or how we identify,” Bostock added.
-“The justices validated that for us—not just for me, Don Zarda and Aimee Stephens, but the entire LGBTQ community, and I hope that in times of uncertainty, this will become a little bit of light in a lot of darkness going around our country right now.
-This is just one of the steps that need ton be taken.
+“The justices validated that for us—not just for me, Don Zarda and Aimee Stephens, but the entire LGBTQ community, and I hope that in times of uncertainty this will become a little bit of light in a lot of the darkness going on around our country right now.
+This is just one of the steps that need to be taken.
 I’m very proud to be part of the process.”